RonanMc99/coachs-plan/README.md

 '''

 ## Test Results
-The results of the manual testing are shown in [this document](https://docs.google.com/spreadsheets/d/1N19byJ9rkPg5WHwHa128r-hQgwOpUP3e19HZ-KL9xuk/edit?usp=sharing.
+The planning and results of the testing are given in [this document](https://docs.google.com/spreadsheets/d/1N19byJ9rkPg5WHwHa128r-hQgwOpUP3e19HZ-KL9xuk/edit?usp=sharing.

-### Google Lighthouse

-I used google lighthouse in to perform some tests against the demo site and look for performance issues.
-This has indicated some performance issues which are mainly related to slow loading of CDN-based files.
-This is one area where I will look for improvements when creating version 2 of this app.

 ## Credits

-In preparation for this project, I studied the following:

-"Django 3 By Example - Third Edition, Mele, S"
+- In preparation for this project, I studied the following excellent book, which is highly recommended: - "Django 3 By Example - Third Edition, Mele, S"

-Acknowledgements
-I must acknowledge the developers who I learned so much from during this project.

 - The approach to working with Stripe, and also security and best-practice configuration was learned from: "Vincent, William S..
 Django for Professionals: Production websites with Python & Django.
 Still River Press.
 Kindle Edition."